slateci/slate-catalog/stable/osg-hosted-ce/osg-hosted-ce/README.md

 The HostedCE application requires both forward and reverse DNS resolution for its publicly routable IP.
 Most SLATE clusters come pre-configured with a handful of "LoadBalancer" IP addresses that can be allocated automatically to different applications.
 You must set-up the DNS records for this address so you will need to request a specific address from the pool.

 If you do not know which addresses are available to your cluster, set `RequestIP: null` and deploy the application.
 Use `slate instance info <INSTANCE ID>` to see which IP address the application recieves, then set that IP in your config and redeploy.

+The default ServiceType is `LoadBalancer` and that value should be used with production CEs.

     Networking:
+      ServiceType: "LoadBalancer"
       Hostname: "<YOUR FQDN>"
       RequestIP: <IP ADDRESS>

+*It is possible to run the CE in HostNetworking mode.
+This allows the container to use the host machine's network directly, and removes a lot of the isolation a container normally has from the host system.*

+To enable HostNetworking set

+	Networking:
+      	  ServiceType: "HostNetwork"
+          Hostname: "<FQDN OF YOUR KUBERNETES NODE>"
+          RequestIP: <IP ADDRESS OF YOUR KUBERNETES NODE>

 ### VoRemoteUserMapping Section